gabrielgrs1/teste-idwall/README.md

 ## How It Works

-User informs an invalid email and triggers the `login` button.
-After this it is redirected to the `Husky image preview screen` and you can navigate between the categories in the `navigation bar` below.
-If you want to see the photo in more detail the user can click on the photo and see it in its actual size.
+User informs a valid email and triggers the `login` button.
+After this it is redirected to the `Husky image preview screen` and he can navigate between the categories at the `bottom bar`.
+If he want to see the photo in more detail the user can click on the photo and see it in its real size.

 ## Decisions taken during development